 Being a native English speaker will also entitle you to charge a higher hourly rate for private lessons outside of class time, should you choose to do so.

 Luckily, Spain has a lot of options for teaching jobs, depending on your level of education.
-For programs such as BEDA, you'll need to have a Bachelor’s degree in any subject.
-Others, like the North American Language and Cultural Assistants program, only require an Associate’s degree, and the CIEE program allows for applicants to have no degree as long as they are currently enrolled in at least their second year of university.
+For programs such as the North American Language and Cultural Assistants program, you'll need an Associate’s degree, whereas the CIEE program allows for applicants to have no degree as long as they are currently enrolled in at least their second year of university.

 However, if you have not attended college at all, it is still possible to teach English in Spain -- there are a variety of volunteer programs that have no higher education requirement.